Why Does My Dog Lay In The Bathroom?

 How Can I Encourage My Dog To Sleep Somewhere Else?

-While it’s usually not a big deal to let your dog snooze in the bathroom, that doesn’t mean it’s something you want to happen.
 Whether you’re tired of all the extra hair on the floor or you want to avoid your pup using the toilet bowl as a drinking fountain, there are plenty of good reasons why you might want to avoid turning the bathroom into your dog’s bedroom.

 So let’s look at a few steps that will help you encourage your dog to sleep somewhere else.